ProtoDigitalUK/lucid_client/packages/cookie-controller/README.md

 ## TODO:

-- if in change mode, when cookies are accepts and rejected, the callback doesnt fire despite the checkbox state changing.
-- on change callback probs shouldnt return the individual cookie on checkbox change and just the entire state.
-Keeps response consistent with the save mode.
 - add new config options to support setting cookie settings, expiry, domain, path, and samesite etc.
 - update the readme
 - publish to npm